wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Network budget and resources are justified.
+-   Network budget and resources are justified.
 Good monitoring tools can demonstrate without a doubt that the network infrastructure (bandwidth, hardware, and software) is suitable and able to handle the requirements of network users.

--   •Network intruders are detected and filtered.
+-   Network intruders are detected and filtered.
 By watching your network traffic, you can detect attackers and prevent access to critical internal servers and services.

--   •Network viruses are easily detected.
+-   Network viruses are easily detected.
 You can be alerted to the presence of network viruses, and take appropriate action before they consume Internet bandwidth and destabilise your network.

--   •Troubleshooting of network problems is greatly simplified.
+-   Troubleshooting of network problems is greatly simplified.
 Rather than attempting "trial and error" to debug network problems, you can be instantly notified of specific problems.
 Some kinds of problems can even be repaired automatically.

--   •Network performance can be highly optimised.
+-   Network performance can be highly optimised.
 Without effective monitoring, it is impossible to fine tune your devices and protocols to achieve the best possible performance.

--   •Capacity planning is much easier.
+-   Capacity planning is much easier.
 With solid historical performance records, you do not have to "guess" how much bandwidth you will need as your network grows.

--   •Proper network usage can be enforced.
+-   Proper network usage can be enforced.
 When bandwidth is a scarce resource, the only way to be fair to all users is to ensure that the network is being used for its intended purpose.